tomhendra/courses/15-fem-professional/7-full-stack-for-front-end-engineers-v2/README.md

 - Find all log files in /var/log: `find /var/log/nginx -type f -name "*.log"`
 - Find all directories with the name ‘log’: `find / -type d -name log`

+### 5.3.
+Searching File Contents with grep & zgrep

+Regular expressions can be tricky.
+Top tip: comment regular expressions so that anyone who reads the code can easily figure it out.

+- `grep` has the syntax of the options we are looking for, the search expression we are looking for, then the directory we are looking in.
+- `grep -i ‘tom’ /var/www`

+Over time log files get concatenated in gzip files, so we can also use `zgrep <FILE>` for searching inside gzip files, rather than having to unpack and go through them.

+- Find running node processes: `ps aux | grep node`
+  - `ps`: show running processes
+  - `a`: show processes for all users.
+  - `u`: display the process's user/owner.
+  - `x`: also show processes not attached to a terminal i.e. that are running in the background.
+  - `|` read from stout.
+  - `grep node`: return all matches the the expression 'node'.